holochain/docs-pages/src/tutorials/coreconcepts/simple_micro_blog.md

 You will be building on the previous [Hello World](../hello_world) tutorial and creating a simple microblog app.
 The app's users will be able to post to a blog post and retrieve other users' posts.

 ## What will you learn
-In this tutorial, you will learn how to attach entries to an agents address using links and then retrieve a list of those entries back from another agent.
+In this tutorial, you will learn how to attach entries to an agent's address using links and retrieve a list of those entries back from another agent.

 ## Why it matters
 Links are vital to locating entries.
-The only way to find an entry is to know it's hash, however most of the time an agent will not know the hash of all the entries it needs.
+The only way to find an entry is to know its hash.
+However, most of the time, an agent will not know the hash of all the entries it needs.
-To allow agents to find entries you can create a link between something the agent does know and the unknown entry.
+To allow agents to find entries, you create links between something the agent does know and the unknown entries.

 ## Add a Post